 As mentioned, Berat can be visited on a day trip from Tirana, which is the option I chose.
 If I had a little more time in Albania though, I would definitely have planned the route differently, and stayed overnight either in the castle itself, or in the town of Berat below.

 Hopefully, I will be passing through this area again, as I have a cycling trip from Greece to England planned for this summer.
 Visiting Berat will certainly be on the list.
 I think I will give cycling to the top of the castle a miss though!

 Albania Travel Guides

 Would you like more information on other places to visit in Albania?
-These travel guides may be of some use.
+These travel blog posts may be of some use.

 Final thoughts on the architectural heritage of Berat

 If you're looking for a fascinating and unique UNESCO World Heritage Site to visit, then Berat Castle in Albania is certainly worth considering.
 With its beautiful setting, unique architectural character, and interesting ruins, it's a place that will stay with you long after you've left.